 Its lacking physical defence was quickly improved with the move Reflect.
 In later games, the technique would halve damage for the whole team for five turns, but in RBY?
 That sucker was for Alakazam and Alakazam only.
 We’re talking doubled defence with no crummy turn limit.
 It would set that shield up, cackle its wizardy laugh (I always assumed it was a wizard) and lay waste to its hapless foes.

 Its time on the top may have been brief, but it still exists competitively as a kamikaze sweeper in some circles.
-At the very least, it remains a spoon-wielding weirdo with a fantastic moustache, and I think that is a fantastic thing to be.
+At the very least, it remains a spoon-wielding weirdo with a fantastic moustache, and I think that is a splendid thing to be.

 There are a lot of crucial decisions aspiring Pokémon masters must make on their journey.
 Almost as impactful as which starter would join you on your quest was the choice you had to make when you obtained your only Eevee from that random table in Celadon City.
 Vaporeon, Jolteon or Flareon? …And while we’re at it, what was that Poké Ball doing there to begin with?
 Did Eevee’s original owner just leave it there while they nipped out to the loo?
 It’s a bit of a murky moral quandary.

-For reasons I cannot recall but have never once regretted, I chose to evolve the furry ball of fluff into the sparkly mermaid monster, Vaporeon.
+For reasons I cannot recall but have never once regretted, I chose to evolve the adorable ball of fluff into the sparkly mermaid monster, Vaporeon.
 Loaded to the gills (get it?) with delicious, valuable HP, Vaporeon was sure to stick around in a fight for quite some time.
 Back in the early days, the strategy was using Rest to fully recover its health, then shouting desperately at your Game Boy while you waited for it to wake up.
 In later gens, the Wish/Protect combo makes for a much less stressful alternative, and a great deal less taxing on your vocal chords, too.